 Get more information about Botswana, the best time to visit, and getting around.
 Botswana is well known for having some of the best wilderness and wildlife areas on the African continent.
-With 38% of its total land area devoted to national parks, reserves, and wildlife management areas; for the most part unfenced; allowing animals to roam wild and free.
+With 38% of its total land area devoted to national parks, reserves, and wildlife management areas.
+Which are for the most part unfenced.
+Allowing animals to roam wild and free.
 Traveling through many parts of the country has the feeling of moving through an immense Nature wonderland.
 Therefore; Botswana is high on most people’s ‘safari bucket list’.

 Botswana is one of the last strongholds for many endangered bird and mammal species.
 These include Wild Dog, Cheetah, Brown Hyena, Cape Vulture, Wattled Crane, Kori Bustard, and Pel’s Fishing Owl.
 This makes your safari experience even more memorable.
 At times you will feel simply surrounded by wild animals.

-The first; and most lasting impressions; will be of vast expanses of uninhabited wilderness.
-Stretching from horizon to horizon; the sensation of limitless space; astoundingly rich wildlife and bird viewing; night skies littered with stars and heavenly bodies of an unimaginable brilliance; and stunning sunsets of unearthly beauty.
+The first and most lasting impressions will be of vast expanses of uninhabited wilderness.
+The sensation of limitless space; astoundingly rich wildlife and bird viewing; night skies littered with stars and heavenly bodies of an unimaginable brilliance; and stunning sunsets of unearthly beauty.

 When is the Best Time to Visit Botswana